josdejong/mathjs/docs/index.md

 Powerful and easy to use.

-This documentation of contains a getting started tutorial, an extensive overview describing math.js on a high level, and a reference describing all available functions in detail.
+This documentation of contains a getting started tutorial, an extensive overview describing math.js on a high level, and a reference describing all available functions, constants, and units in detail.

 ## Getting Started